Who's at Fault for Damaged Products—and What to Do Next

 - Keep copies of everything: the packing slip, invoice, freight bill, correspondence with the seller, and photos of the damaged package and product.
 Simply snap a picture of them all with your phone.

-What a Seller Should Do about Damaged Product
+What a Seller Should Do about a Damaged Item

 - Initiate a full refund without requiring the product to be returned